akpinkerton/03-mini-fullstack/README.md

     - [X] Title
     - [X] Description
     - [X] Category
-      - dropdown with a list of exisiting
+      - [X] dropdown with a list of exisiting
-      - add button and input to add a new category to the list
+      - [ ] add button and input to add a new category to the list

-- Some Category Page
-  - All input titles in that category
-    - click to display details

 ### Stretch goals
 - [X] Add a dropdown selecter
-- [ ] Use drop down to organize inputs into containers
+- [ ] Use drop down to search
-- [ ] Seperate data into seperate pages OR a search function

 #### Styling Points
-- [ ] Click on name to display description
+- [X] Click on name to display description